mikezano/zano-press/lessons/css-variables-and-their-scopes.md

 ## Scope declaration

-What if the declaration of the `--button-width` variable happened inside  `#my-button` style declaration ?
+What if another declaration of the `--button-width` variable happened inside `#my-button` style declaration ?

 ```css
 #my-button{